ApurbaApd/The_Spark_Foundation/README.md

 - **Internship Duration** - One Month ( september-2023 )
 - **Internship Type** - Work from Home

-In this internship, we were provided a total of 6 Tasks and I was able to successfully complete all the 6 tasks within the given time-frame.
+In this internship, I was assigned a total of 8 Tasks and I was able to successfully complete all the 8 tasks within the given time-frame.